Conditions & Mutexes

 The usefulness of such mechanisms lies in synchronizing tasks with each other.
 Whether they are in concurrency and/or in parallel, it is difficult, if not impossible, to know which task will execute before the others.
 However, we sometimes (and often) want to share information between these tasks.
 Miou only allows one type of information transfer between tasks: from children to their direct parents.

-In all other cases (for example, between two tasks with no direct parent-child relationship and executing in parallel), we need to consider how to transfer this information correctly (meaning that this transfer would work regardless of the execution order of our tasks from both Miou's perspective — for Miou.call_cc — and the system's perspective — for Miou.call).
+In all other cases (for example, between two tasks with no direct parent-child relationship and executing in parallel), we need to consider how to transfer this information correctly (meaning that this transfer would work regardless of the execution order of our tasks from both Miou's perspective — for Miou.async — and the system's perspective — for Miou.call).
 It is in these cases that Mutexes and Conditions can be useful.

 Mutexes